spacebeam/research/web/torchup.org/content/pages/about.md

 title: Torch Up
 Date: 2020-01-14 16:20

-Welcome to the home of the 1st Torch Up Brood War AI tournament which is organized by the [Spacebeam](https://spacebeam.org) community as an annual [FOSDEM](https://fosdem.org) side event (end of January/begining of February) at Brussels Belgium, planet Earth.
+Welcome to the home of the 1st Torch Up Brood War AI tournament which is organized by the [Spacebeam](https://spacebeam.org) community as an annual [FOSDEM](https://fosdem.org) side event (end of January/begining of February) at Brussels Belgium.

 ## Torch Up: Brood War AI Tournament